-American Express has a variety of redemption options, including travel through its portal, merchandise and gift cards.
-You can also transfer your points to over a dozen hotel and airline partners or use your rewards to cover your card charges, like a statement credit.
+American Express has various redemption options, including travel through its portal, merchandise and gift cards.
+You can also transfer your points to over a dozen hotel and airline partners or use rewards to cover your card charges, like a statement credit.

-Paying with points and redeeming them for merchandise, gift cards (value varies by merchant, but up to a 1:1 value) or statement credits will get you the least bang for your buck since you’ll only get 0.5 cents to 0.7 cents per point in most cases.
+Paying with points and redeeming them for merchandise, gift cards (value varies by merchant, but up to a 1:1 value), or statement credits will get you the least bang for your buck since you’ll only get 0.5 cents to 0.7 cents per point in most cases.